amanprakash52/Bharatvarsa/README.md

-# 🇮🇳 Next Bharatvarsa - Tourist Information Website
+# 🇮🇳 Bharatvarsa - Tourist Information Website

-**Next Bharatvarsa** is a beautiful, informative, and responsive tourism website showcasing the incredible diversity and cultural heritage of India.
+** Bharatvarsa** is a beautiful, informative, and responsive tourism website showcasing the incredible diversity and cultural heritage of India.
 From the snow-capped Himalayas to the backwaters of Kerala, this site is designed to help travelers discover key destinations, festivals, foods, and more.

 ---